Trustees

 Karen Bianchi

 Karen leads the Future Hope provision for Durham Council, supporting young mothers who have been separated from their children.
-Her work is focused on care experienced young people and victim survivors of domestic abuse, with special interest including trauma-informed care and strengths-based approaches.
+Her work is focused on care experienced young people and victim survivors of domestic abuse, with special interests including trauma-informed care and strengths-based approaches.

 Eileen Brady